 - Setting too many goals.
 This can make goal setting feel like an overwhelming experience which leaves you demotivated and confused.
 Keep it simple is the way forward in this respect!

 - You don’t set the goal, your coach does and you’re not confident enough to challenge them.
 By not saying anything to your coach and not agreeing to the goal that is set, often leads to frustration and can also impact on your self-esteem.
 It’s certainly best to be open and honest with your coach where possible.

-- Last, but not least uncertainty, such as during pandemic scenario due to COVID restrictions can make planning difficult and the future unknown.
+- Last, but not least uncertainty, such as during pandemic scenario due to COVID restrictions or if you have a long-term injury can make planning difficult and the future unknown.
 Therefore, this is where short-term and process goals that are under your control are very important.

 To sum up, setting goals can be a very effective intervention to improve performances.
 It can also be fun and a creative process and can most definitely help you to move to the next level when done correctly.

 If you’d like to reach out for support to help you set clear and simple goals this year I can be contacted here.